 What makes UUCWI different from other churches?
 Read more

-There is no test of creed to join – “we need not believe alike to love alike.”
-Within our congregation, you will find a wide diversity of belief.
-In our Sunday School, we do not indoctrinate children by teaching them what they should believe, but rather we try to spark their own curiosity about religious questions and provide them with the tools they need to make their own decisions and to develop values and character.
+One does not need to profess a creed to join – “we need not believe alike to love alike.”
+Within our congregation, you will find a wide diversity of beliefs.
+In our Sunday School, we try to spark a child’s curiosity about religious questions and provide them with the tools they need to make their own decisions.
+We encourage development of values consistent with our seven principles.

 To whom can I talk if I have questions?
 Read more

 On Sundays, before the service, there will be a member at the hospitality table in the foyer to help you get situated and answer questions.
-Almost anyone you approach will be willing to talk and answer questions, so feel free to ask the nearest person.
 If you would prefer to ask a question via email, please send your query to our administrator or call 360-321-8656 (you may need to leave a message, but you will receive a call back if you leave your number).

 How do I meet other people at UUCWI?
 Read more

 Attend a service.
 Stay for coffee and conversation following the service.
-Ask questions of anyone.
 Do you prefer to meet new people in social- or work-related activities?
 We offer plenty of both options.
 Come to our many scheduled events!
-See the next question for the schedule.

 Volunteer to sing in the choir.
 Volunteer to help with refreshments or ushering or building & grounds work parties.
 Sign up for small group opportunities for socializing, education and spiritual growth.
 Attend a special interest group event or adult exploration class.
 Sign up to work on a social action project.
 For more information see our Outreach pages.
 Discover more on our Activities pages.